Reactive Dog Training Manhattan — In-Home Behavior Modification

 How Urban Stress Amplifies Reactivity in Manhattan

-Your dog's nervous system wasn't built for this city.
-Before you hit the sidewalk on a typical Manhattan morning, they've already processed a narrow hallway, a stranger in the stairwell, a delivery buzzer, and the smell of three other dogs in the elevator.
+Before your dog hits the sidewalk on a typical Manhattan morning, they've already processed a narrow hallway, a stranger in the stairwell, a delivery buzzer, and the smell of three other dogs in the elevator.
+By the time their actual trigger appears on the street, they're already at capacity.

 How We Modify Reactive Behavior in Manhattan Environments